jaloisi834/rust-midi-example/README.md

 000000a0  64 60 80 4b 64 00 ff 2f  00                       |d`.Kd../.|
 ```

+I know this is pretty gross and low level, but it's not actually that hard to understand once you know what you are looking at.
+A MIDI file is just a sequence of bytes representing different instructions.
+Let's break it down into chunks so we can understand the instructions in this file!

-That's a little hard to look at; let's break it down into chunks.
-The following is formatted with `|` between each logical sub-chunk, and each bullet point corresponds to a sub-chunk.
+The following chunks are formatted with `|` between each logical sub-chunk, and each bullet point corresponds to a sub-chunk.
+Also when interpreting numbers remember that they are in hexadecimal (e.g. 0x60 = 96).

 ### Header

-The first chunk is the file header:
+The first chunk is always the file header:

 ```
 4d 54 68 64 | 00 00 00 06 | 00 01 | 00 01 | 00 60